A low-stakes op that just runs

 Group by owner and project.
 Summarize wins, blockers, and next steps in plain language with source links attached.

 Start with the weekly digest you already post.
-Get the gathering and drafting reliable for one channel — leadership recap or team digest — then expand to other formats once the first is trusted.
+Get the gathering and drafting reliable for one channel — leadership recap or team digest — set the shape once, and let it run every week.

 Plain-English workflow

 Every Monday morning, pull last week's activity from our project tool, code repo, docs, and team chat.
 Group by owner.
 Summarize wins, blockers, and next-week priorities.
-Surface anything unclear for me to review, then draft the team digest and wait for approval before posting.
+Surface anything genuinely unclear, then post the team digest to our channel — on schedule, without waiting on me.

 1. Pull updates from project tools, docs, time tracking, and team chat across the past week.